 The STA Liturgical Choir sings weekly at the 10:00 a.m.
 Sunday Mass.
 In addition, this group sings for evening Holy Day Masses, Midnight Mass, Triduum, Confirmation, and other Liturgical Celebrations during the Church Year.
 This choir sings from September through May each year, and sings a wide variety of congregational music as well as a varied repertoire of well-composed choral music.
 This choir is open to students (grade 7 and up) and adults.
 Rehearsals are every Wednesday from 6:30 p.m. to 8:30 p.m.

-The STA Choristers sing monthly at the 4:30 p.m.
-Saturday Mass.
-In addition, this group has the opportunity to sing for other celebrations, including Thanksgiving Day and Christmas Eve Masses.
+The STA Choristers sing twice monthly, once at the 4:30 p.m.
+Saturday Mass, and once at the 10:00 a.m.
+Sunday Mass.
+In addition, this group has the opportunity to sing for other celebrations, including Thanksgiving and Christmas Eve Masses.
 This choir sings from September through May each year, and sings a wide variety of congregational music as well as a varied repertoire of well-composed choral music written specifically for children and youth.
 This newly formed choir is open to students (grades 4 and up).
 Rehearsals are most often on Wednesday from 5:00 – 6:00 p.m.

 STA Spanish Choir: